algorandfoundation/xGov/Proposals/xgov-110.md

   3. Restart your PixelNode instance.
   4. Factory reset PixelNode.
   5. Setup Env variables GOGC=50, GOMEMLIMIT=90% of memory by install/upgrade script
-  6. Ability to download PM@ logs and DMESG logs to debug incase of node crash.
+  6. Ability to download PM2 logs and DMESG logs to debug incase of node crash.

 ## Future Blueprint